Risk Warning: Your Capital is at Risk.

 - It can provide protection against inflation.

 - It can add diversification to a portfolio that is heavily comprised of financial assets.

 - It can protect a trader from the volatility of movements in individual commodities.

 3. Choose to Buy or Sell

-As with stock and bonds, speculators in commodities markets look to buy an asset at a low price and sell it at a higher price or vice versa.
-But commodity trading is different from stock and bond trading in three important ways:
+As with stocks and bonds, speculators in commodities markets look to buy an asset at a low price and sell it at a higher price or vice versa.

 - Leverage: Futures markets offer traders increased leverage, which can produce both bigger gains and bigger losses.

 - Volatility: Commodities can be more volatile in the short term than stocks and bonds.
-Many of the factors that impact supply and demand for commodities can be hard to predict — eg, weather, social unrest, labor strikes, crop failures, etc. When these factors change, commodities can suffer abrupt price changes.
+Many of the factors that impact supply and demand for commodities can be hard to predict — eg, weather, social unrest, labor strikes, crop failures, etc. When these factors change, any trading instrument can suffer abrupt price changes.

-- Fundamentals: Stock and bond markets have fundamental data points that drive prices.
+- Fundamentals: Stock and bond markets have fundamental data points that can sometimes drive prices.
 Price-to-earnings ratios, interest rates, credit ratings, and debt-to-equity ratios are some of the metrics traders use to price stocks and bonds.
 Commodities, on the other hand, have few such reliable metrics, if any.
 Commodities prices are usually driven by short-, intermediate- or long-term market sentiment.
 As a result, analyzing commodities markets is much more difficult.

 4. Make a Practice Trade

 Many online brokers allow traders to create a demo account before making live trades.
 These practice accounts let you use play money on their live platforms to test your trading strategies.